 Deriving Planetary Masses from Moon Orbits

 This is calibration / derivation work, not a Fibonacci Law.
-The Six Fibonacci Laws describe the model’s intrinsic cycle structure (precession, inclination, eccentricity resonances).
-The formula on this page is upstream — it produces the mass inputs that the Fibonacci framework consumes.
+The Six Fibonacci Laws describe the model’s intrinsic cycle structure.
+The formula here is upstream — it produces the mass inputs that the Fibonacci framework consumes.
 It is also not a new law of physics: every correction term is classical.
-The contribution is a re-parameterization and a synthesis.
-See §Origins and prior work below for honest accounting.
+The contribution is a re-parameterisation and a synthesis — see §Origins and prior work.

 For an isolated two-body system orbiting their common barycenter, Kepler’s third law gives the combined gravitational parameter exactly: